nwtime/ntpwww/content/en/archives/4.2.8-series/pps.md

 #### PPS Driver

-PPS support requires is built into some drivers, in particular the WWVB and NMEA drivers, and may be added to other drivers in future.
+PPS support is built into some drivers, in particular the WWVB and NMEA drivers, and may be added to other drivers in future.
 Alternatively, the PPS driver described on the [Type 22 PPS Clock Discipline](/archives/drivers/driver22) page can be used.
 It operates in conjunction with another source that provides seconds numbering.
-The selected source is designate a prefer peer, as using the <code>prefer</code> option, as described on the [Mitigation Rules and the <code>prefer</code> Keyword](/archives/4.2.8-series/prefer) page.
-The prefer peer is ordinarily the radio clock that provides the PPS signal, but in principle another radio clock or even a remote Internet server could be designated preferred Note that the <code>pps</code> configuration command has been obsoleted by this driver.
+The selected source is designated as a prefer peer, using the <code>prefer</code> option, as described on the [Mitigation Rules and the <code>prefer</code> Keyword](/archives/4.2.8-series/prefer) page.
+The prefer peer is ordinarily the radio clock that provides the PPS signal, but in principle another radio clock or even a remote Internet server could be designated preferred.
+> Note that the <code>pps</code> configuration command has been obsoleted by this driver.

 * * *